marhel/fabulate/README.md

 The csv writer has the following additional parameters, that need to go after the name of the writer.

-	-d 		--destination FILE 	Destination file (defaults to outputting data to the console) -s 		--separator CHAR	Field separator to use
+	-s 		--separator CHAR	Field separator to use

 If you cannot get the field separator to work as you expect, please be warned that some characters are treated differently by your shell such as semicolon, question mark, asterisk or backslash and may need to be escaped or quoted in order to become a valid parameter value, depending on your specific shell.